 People click on negative articles

 Finally, researchers have identified a psychological phenomenon known as negativity bias.
 This phenomenon drives many people to fixate on negative news stories to protect themselves from risk.
 Because people are often compelled to seek out unfavorable information, negative news articles often get more clicks than positive content.
 Over time, Google may begin to favor the search results that earn more clicks by ranking them higher.

 Remember, Google doesn’t care if content is good or bad.
 It’s simply trying to help people find what they are looking for, for better or for worse.

 The longer unfavorable content remains in your search results, the greater the reputational risk is for your business.
-So, it’s critical to learn how to remove an article from Google, and take action swiftly.
+So, it’s critical to learn how to remove negative newspaper articles from the web.

 There is great value in owning your narrative in the SERPs.
 Negative links about your brand or executive team influence the public’s opinion of your business for years.
-Bad news isn’t just embarrassing, it also hurts sales, hiring, and strategic partnerships.
+Bad news doesn’t just damage brand reputation, it also hurts sales, hiring, and strategic partnerships.
 Just look at these reputation management statistics:

 Corporate Reputation Statistics

 - 43% of executives believe reducing unfavorable search results would increase sales